Chapter 1: 100 Keywords for a Good Start

 Influence of keyword length on website's conversion

-When people make searches in Google or other search engines, most often they type in 2-word phrases, and just a bit less often 3-word phrases.
-1-word phrases get fewer searches, and if the keyphrase is longer than 3, it gets fewer uses, with each word added.
+When people make searches in Google or other Search Engines, most often they type in 2-word phrases, and just a bit less often 3-word phrases.
+1-word phrases (or so-called short-tail keywords) make up less than 30% of searches on the web, and if the keyphrase is longer than 3 (so-called long-tail keywords), it gets fewer uses, with each word added.

-But the coin has its reverse.
-Let's talk about targeted traffic.
+But don′t jump to conclusions yet!
+Let′s first talk about targeted traffic.

 Please think of this: if a person types in headphones, who can guess what exactly one expects to find?
 Say, my son is in fact interested in inexpensive headphones for running, and you sell professional stereo headphones.
 So Mike comes to your website, maybe thinks it's well designed — and hits the back button in his browser.